Hedius/puppet-clickhouse/REFERENCE.md

 Data type: `Stdlib::Unixpath`

 Path to directory, where user configuration will be stored.
-Defaults to '/etc/clickhouse-server/config.d/'
+Defaults to '/etc/clickhouse-server/users.d/'

-Default value: `$clickhouse::server::config_dir`
+Default value: `$clickhouse::server::users_dir`

 ##### <a name="-clickhouse--server--user--user_file_owner"></a>`user_file_owner`